 4) Memory Game

-Memory is the classic game you probably remember from childhood where you flip over all the cards and take turns flipping 2 and trying to find a match.
+This Memory is one of those classic memory games you probably remember from childhood where you flip over all the cards and take turns flipping 2 and trying to find a match.

 I would suggest that when your child is first learning the game, use just a few cards.
 As they improve, add a few more until they are able to play with the whole set.

 You can find many different character/themed versions of Memory here.
-As a parent, this is one of my favorites to play with my kids!
+As a parent, this is one of my favorite card games to play with my kids!

 5) Enchanted Cupcake Party Game